rlwhitcomb/utilities/README.md

 The C programs are so old that they were originally built on 32-bit Windows / MS-DOS, and I have no idea whether they even build with the latest Visual Studio.
 Almost none are useful on non-WIndows platforms.
 I am in the process of converting the most useful ones to Java anyway.

 The Java programs build certainly with Java 8, and also build with Java 11 on OSX (and probably later), but do require close to the latest Apache Ant™ version (1.10.x).
 The Apache Pivot™ based programs need the trunk version of the Apache Pivot code (post 2.0.5).

+Complete Javadoc for the straight Java code can be built using "ant doc" and will be available rooted at "doc/index.html" (has Frames support when built with Java 11 or earlier).
+Building the Pivot-based code is incomplete, and thus there is no Javadoc target yet.